-If the proposed regulation did affect how and how often A&E firms spend money to acquire contracted work from DWR, this would be viewed as an annual change in costs (and as a result, net income) for A&E firms that prepare SOQs for DWR.
+If the proposed regulation did affect how and how often A&E firms spend money to acquire contracted work from DWR, this would be viewed as an annual change in costs (and as a result, net income) for A&E firms that bid on work for DWR.
 In this instance, indirect and induced impacts could result from both a change in proprietor income and change in employment income for A&E firms related to the solicitation and contracting process.

 As an example, if A&E firms realized a direct benefit (cost savings), this would represent an increase in proprietor income because costs would decrease while the billable work performed by firms would not change.
 However, cost savings to an A&E firm would also represent a decrease in employment income related to business development and the A&E procurement process.
-Therefore, to the extent that the proposed changes result in a small increase in A&E firms' procurement expenditure, proprietor income and related indirect impacts would fall slightly but employee compensation and related induced impacts could rise slightly.
-Conversely, to the extent that the proposed changes result in a small savings in A&E firms' procurement expenditure, proprietor income and related indirect impacts would rise slightly but employee compensation and related induced impacts could fall slightly.
-In either case, the magnitude of these net indirect and induced impacts would be small relative to the direct impacts, even if quantified direct impacts were anticipated (which, as previously noted, they are not).
+Therefore, to the extent that the proposed changes resulted in a small increase in A&E firms' procurement expenditure, proprietor income and related indirect impacts would fall slightly but employee compensation and related induced impacts could rise slightly.
+Conversely, to the extent that the proposed changes resulted in a small savings in A&E firms' procurement expenditure, proprietor income and related indirect impacts would rise slightly but employee compensation and related induced impacts could fall slightly.
+In either case, the magnitude of these net indirect and induced impacts would be small relative to the direct impacts, even if quantified direct impacts were anticipated.
+However, based on the findings of little or no direct impact, it would follow that there also would be little or no indirect or induced impacts related to changes in proprietor or employment income.

-If the proposed regulations affected the number of firms preparing SOQs such that awarded contract values changed (as suggested by several of the studies reviewed), this would create a direct impact on A&E industry output.
+If the proposed regulations affected the number of bidding firms such that awarded contract values changed (as suggested by several of the studies reviewed), this would create a direct impact on A&E industry output.
 The IMPLAN sector related to A&E firms is sector 449, 'Architectural, engineering, and related services.'
 The output multiplier for sector 449 is 2.06, meaning that the total impacts (sum of direct, indirect, and induced impacts) would be a little more than double the size of any direct impact alone.
 We note that any change in contract value for the A&E firms would also represent a change in DWR's expenditure of public money for the A&E contracts, which would change DWR's and the State's ability to spend that money on other public services.
-However, based on the findings of little or no direct impact (as previously noted), it follows that little or no indirect or induced impacts would be related to changes in industry output.
+However, based on the findings of little or no direct impact, it follows that little or no indirect or induced impacts would be related to changes in industry output.